Kate Gosselin’s Sextuplets Separated On Their 14th Birthday

 According to Radar Online, Jon and Kate Gosselin’s daughter, Hannah, chose to spend the day with her father at his home while the rest of her siblings hung out with their mom.
 It seemed that Hannah was with Jon all day long, because the two celebrated her big day at breakfast and at dinner time.

-Meanwhile the rest of the sextuplets had a birthday party at home with their mother, Kate Gosselin.
+Meanwhile, the rest of the sextuplets had a birthday party at home with their mother, Kate Gosselin.
 Kate posted a photo of the kids’ fourteenth birthday cake, revealing a sweet message for her youngest children.
 “I love you forever and always no matter what,” she promised in the photo’s caption.
 However, there is no word on whether Collin Gosselin was there to celebrate with his brothers and sisters.

 Happy 14th Birthday, my ‘babies’.
 14 years ago almost to the minute, I was in my wheelchair, making my way around the ENTIRE NICU, meeting each of you face to face for the very first time.
 I’ll never forget how tiny yet perfect each of you were.
 Alexis’s blonde hair, Aaden’s teeny tiny face, with alert awake eyes that didn’t miss a thing, Hannah and her adorable ‘human doll’ face, Collin looked SO big and strong at 3 entire pounds (the biggest!), Leah had the most beautiful head of dark soft hair and Joel— literally just slept peacefully like he was at the beach in the sun!
 I’ll never forget our first ‘birth day’ together……this day remains one of the best in my life…. and 14 years later, I love you 400 times as much, if that’s even possible!
 Happy birthday, my babies!
 Here’s to many more birthdays together!!
 I love you forever and always, no matter what! ???????????????????????? #Turning14 #ProudMomma #TheYearOfIphones ???????????????????????? #MakOpenedAlexisPresent